QuantumLeaps/qtools/qwin/README.md

 > **NOTE**
 _Other tools in the QTools™ collection are licensed under different terms than the QWin™.
-Please check the licensing of the particular tool for licensing._
+Please check the licensing of the particular tool._

 ---------------------------------------------------------------------------